-The axisymmetric computations reveal that a transition to an axisymmetric unsteady flow occurs at $Re \approx 730$ .
+The axisymmetric computations reveal that a transition to an axisymmetric unsteady flow occurs at $Re \approx 730$.
 It is known, though, that for a single sphere in an otherwise undisturbed freestream, the axisymmetric wake bifurcates to a non-axisymmetric state through a regular (i.e., steadysteady) transition at Re = 211 (Ghidersa & Dušek, 2000; Thompson, Leweke & Provansal, 2001).
 This transition occurs far earlier than any theoretical transition of the axisymmetric wake to an unsteady state, and significantly earlier than the subsequent non-axisymmetric transition to unsteady flow found for spheres at Re = 275 (Thompson, Leweke & Provansal, 2001; Sheard, Thompson & Hourigan, 2003).

-Figure 10: Iso-surface plot showing the structure of the non-axisymmetric flow at Re = 360 with DR = 0.6 and SR = 1.0, computed using the three-dimensional solver and mesh.
+Figure 9: Iso-surface plot showing the structure of the non-axisymmetric flow at Re = 360 with DR = 0.6 and SR = 1.0, computed using the three-dimensional solver and mesh.
 Flow is from top right to bottom left, yellow and green contours reveal negative and positive regions of streamwise vorticity, respectively.
 The sphere is coloured blue, and a cutaway of the tube is provided to reveal the relevant isosurfaces.

-It was hypothesized that a similar bifurcation scenario will occur in this system, with non-axisymmetric flow predicted to emerge prior to the axisymmetric Hopf bifurcation.
-A series of three-dimensional computations were performed over a range of Reynolds numbers below the predicted axisymmetric transition point to test identify any non-axisymmetric flow regimes.
-In the range 355 < Re < 360, the axisymmetric wake was found to transition to a non-axisymmetric state, producing a steady non-axisymmetric flow.
-This implies that the firstoccurring non-axisymmetric transition occurs through a regular bifurcation.
+It is reasonable to presume that a similar bifurcation scenario exists in this system, where the presence of the tube wall can be though of as an extreme blockage, which tends to delay transition in flows.
+A series of threedimensional computations were performed for a range of Reynolds numbers lower than the predicted axisymmetric transition point to see if non-axisymmetric flow could be achieved.
+Somewhere in the range 355 < Re < 360, the axisymmetric wake was found to transition to a nonaxisymmetric state, producing a steady non-axisymmetric This implies that the first-occurring nonwake. axisymmetric transition occurs through a regular bifurcation.
 At slightly higher Reynolds numbers, the steady non-axisymmetric wake underwent a subsequent transition to unsteady flow.
 This second transition occurs in the range 360 < Re < 365.

-The steady and unsteady non-axisymmetric wakes differed little in structure - the unsteady flow tended to manifest itself as a low-frequency pulsing in the flow, rather than adopting the hairpin shedding observed behind free spheres (Magarvey & MacLatchy, 1965; Johnson & Patel, 1999).
+The steady and unsteady non-axisymmetric wakes differed little when visualized - the unsteady flow tended to manifest itself as a low-frequency pulsing through the flow, rather than adopting the hairpin shedding observed behind free spheres (Magarvey & MacLatchy, 1965; Johnson & Patel, 1999).

-An isosurface plot of the saturated steady nonaxisymmetric solution at Re = 360 is shown in figure 10.
+An isosurface plot of the saturated steady non-axisymmetric solution at Re = 360 is shown in figure 9.
 In this plot, the pressure gradient decreases from the top right to the bottom left of the tube section displayed, and relative to the sphere, the tube wall is moving from the bottom left to the top right.
-A useful comparison between the steady non-axisymmetric wake behind a sphere in open flow (Thompson et al., 2001) and the nonaxisymmetric flow shown here can be made.
-Both are characterised by a counter-rotating pair of streamwise vortices, which for a free sphere extend far downstream, but in this case the downstream presence of the next sphere disrupts the flow and dissipates the vortices.
+A useful comparison between the steady non-axisymmetric wake behind a sphere in open flow (Thompson et al., 2001) and the non-axisymmetric flow shown here can be made.
+Both are characterised by a counter-rotating pair of streamwise vortices, which for a free sphere extend far downstream, but in this case the presence of the next sphere downstream disrupts the flow and dissipates the vortices.

 Notably, this non-axisymmetric flow has a net side force associated with it, similar to a sphere in open flow.
 Thus in the applications where the spheres represent particles or bodies free to move through the tube, this state would cause the spheres to migrate away from the centreline, dramatically changing the flow.